HOST-SAG/sag-webmethods-stats-parser/README.md

 1. **Download and Install Required Libraries:**

    Ensure that you have the JFreeChart library installed or added to your project's dependencies.
 You can download it from the [official JFreeChart website](http://www.jfree.org/jfreechart/).

    Make sure to have also the localization property files in the right place.
-If not some error will tell you. (e.g. **"Can't find bundle for base name org.jfree.chart.plot.LocalizationBundle, locale en_US"**
+If not some error will tell you.

+   (e.g. **"Can't find bundle for base name org.jfree.chart.plot.LocalizationBundle, locale en_US"**

-2. **Compile the code**
+3. **Compile the code**

    e.g. run **"javac MultiFileHexDataGraph.java"**

    if needed add the class path to your libraries e.g.  **"javac -cp C:\jfreechart-1.5.3\src\main\java MultiFileHexDataGraph.java"**

-4. **Update the Directory Path:**

    The executable expects the files to parse in a subfolder of the execution place ".\\files\"

 5. **Run the Application:**